sivalabs/sivalabs-hugo/content/posts/2014/2014-11-30-can-microservices-architecture-solve-all-your-problems.md

 There are plenty.

   * You will have many small services with manageable codebases which is easy to read and understand.
-  * You can confidently refactor or rewrite entire service because there won&#8217;t be any impact on other services.
+  * You can confidently refactor or rewrite entire service because there won't be any impact on other services.
-  * Each microservice can be deployed independently so that adding new features or upgrading any existing software/hardware platform won&#8217;t affect other services.
+  * Each microservice can be deployed independently so that adding new features or upgrading any existing software/hardware platform won't affect other services.
   * You can easily adopt the next cool technology.
 If one of microservices is very critical service and performance is the highest priority then we can write that particular service using Scala in order to leverage your multi-core hardware support.
   * If you are a service provider company you can sell each service separately possibly making better money compared to selling whole monolithic product.
   * And most important factor is, the term MicroService is cool 🙂